Adviser Outlook, April 2019

 Materials stocks, off 2.5%, looked less attractive as inflation hedges as well as suffering at the hands of those who think slower economic growth will hurt demand for raw materials.

 While U.S. bond market returns were modest compared to stocks, the 2.9% gain over the first three months of the year and 4.5% rise over the last 12 months were solid.
 Higher yields in 2018 may have hurt prices initially but ultimately meant higher income and better total returns over time.
-The yield on the 10-year Treasury note ended the quarter at 2.41%, down from 2.69% at year-end.
+The Yield is a measure of the income on an investment in relation to the price.
+There are several ways to measure yield.
+The current yield of a security is the income over the past year (either dividends or coupon payments) divided by the current price. on the 10-year Treasury note ended the quarter at 2.41%, down from 2.69% at year-end.
 In the meantime, yields of short-maturity bonds are elevated following the Fed’s rate hikes over the last two-plus years.
 At the end of March, this dynamic caused a brief, partial yield-curve inversion and ignited recession fears, something we’ll discuss in detail below.

 Fundamentals support the case for further slow economic growth and the potential for stocks to move moderately higher.
 With that in mind, we don’t assume that the path to gains will be as smooth as it was in the first quarter and any number of the challenges we outlined above could present obstacles.